Cancel anytime

 Positioning

-Edwards Lifesciences is a leader in the structural heart disease market, particularly in TAVR.
-Its competitive advantages include its strong brand reputation, extensive clinical data supporting its products, and robust R&D pipeline.
+Edwards Lifesciences holds a leadership position in heart valve technologies, particularly in TAVR.
+Its competitive advantages include strong brand reputation, extensive clinical data, and a robust R&D pipeline.

 Total Addressable Market (TAM)